leanprover/fp-lean/functional-programming-lean/src/title.md

 ### December, 2022

+This release adds a chapter on applicative functors that additionally describes structures and type classes in more detail.
-This release adds a chapter on monad transformers, accompanied with improvements to the description of monads.
+This is accompanied with improvements to the description of monads.
+The December 2022 release was delayed until January 2023 due to winter holidays.

 ### November, 2022
 This release adds a chapter on programming with monads.
 Additionally, the example of using JSON in the coercions section has been updated to include the complete code.